the1lab/1lab/src/Cat/Thin.lagda.md

       H-Level-Hom = prop-instance (Hom-is-prop _ _)
 ```

-Sincce posets are most commonly considered in the context of order
+Since posets are most commonly considered in the context of order
 theory, we abbreviate their $\hom$-props by $(a \le b)$.
 Similarly, we
 rename the identity, composition and univalence operations to
 order-theoretic names.